Building a fan mailing list – Find Out why and How.

 The first step to building a fan mailing list is deciding whether or not you even want one.
-In my experience, most artists and bands don't have a mailing list, but the ones that do have them tend to have more fans than those who don't!
-So if you're still on the fence about starting your own list, let's take a look at some of the benefits for having an email list:
+In my experience, most artists and bands don’t have a mailing list, but the ones that do have them tend to have more fans than those who don’t!
+So if you’re still on the fence about starting your list, let’s take a look at some of the benefits of having an email list:

 Why and how should you build a mailing list?